BroodLK/aa_bb/README.md

 In your AA Admin navigate to AA_BB
 - Navigate to Big Brother Config
   - Under **_Core Activation_**
-    - Make sure Warmer Is Active is enabled, disabling this can dramatically increase load times when using the dashboard.
+    - Make sure Warmer Is Active is enabled
+      - Disabling this may decrease server load, however, if you do not disable the gunicorn timeout, the Dashboards may never load.
     - Enable any features you plan to use
       - PAPs/AFAT
       - LOA